twobob/als2mid/README.md

 When using batch mode, you'll get:
 - **Console/GUI summary** showing counts for successful, failed, and no-MIDI conversions
 - **Master log file** (`ALS2MID.export.log`) in the folder root with:
-  - Complete list of processed files
-  - Categorised results (successful, failed, no-MIDI)
+  - Complete list of processed files with categorised results (successful, failed, no-MIDI)
   - Specific filenames for failures and no-MIDI projects
 - **Individual logs** (optional, with `--logs` flag): `<filename>.export.log` for each conversion